 Our mom is an amazing cook.
 She can make anything taste good – kitchen sink dinners with our meager supplies were always delicious.

 How did we learn?
 Trial and error.
 She would give us some basic safety instructions and a recipe.
-If we had questions, she would help, but left us to figure things out.
+If we had questions, she would help but left us to figure things out.
 Boy, did we learn fast what NOT to do.
 In all fairness, she still ate (with a straight face) and praised all our efforts, even when they looked as appetizing as a mud pie.

-By our late teens we were making souffles and hosting dinner parties.
+By our late teens, we were making souffles and hosting dinner parties.
 But only because we learned to have confidence in the kitchen when we started out very young.

 Learning to cook is not just about food.

 Even if you prefer take-out and the idea of cooking isn’t thrilling for you, try and see it as an opportunity to spend time with your kids.
-And you’ll be helping them develop a vital life skill, and one that can have a dramatic impact on their health.
+And you’ll be helping them develop a vital life skill and one that can have a dramatic impact on their health.
 Who knows?
 Maybe you’ll learn to love it too.

 This will vary a lot depending on your child.
-We were in the kitchen pretty young, given simple certain tasks depending on ability.
-Simple things like washing or tearing up lettuce, stirring cookie batter, or putting ingredients in a bowl…to more complicated things like peeling and cutting vegetables, separating egg yolks, measuring out ingredients, or frying an egg.
+We were in the kitchen pretty young, given simple tasks depending on ability.
+Simple things like washing or tearing up lettuce, stirring cookie batter, or putting ingredients in a bowl…to more complicated things like peeling and cutting vegetables, separating egg yolks, measuring ingredients, or frying an egg.

-They are never too young to learn “Tools Not Toys.”
+They are never too young to learn “Tools, Not Toys.”
 When did you learn that the stove was hot?
 Knives were sharp?

 There’s advice for the best ways to bake with a toddler, including how to set up a workspace, explain kitchen safety, and create a backup plan in case things get a little too messy.
-Every recipe includes both “adult steps” and “toddler steps” to help know where your toddler can be independent and when you can help.
+Every recipe includes “adult steps” and “toddler steps” to help you know where your toddler can be independent and when you can help.

 Tools for Pretend Play

-- Comes in tan, pink, or brown/blue
+- It comes in tan, pink, or brown/blue

 - Over 16,000 5 Star reviews